KyleJHarper/tyche/README.md

 ====
 Latest Changelog Entries

+**[2016-03-06]**
+*After significant effort there were 3 major accomplishments: list management improvements (mostly in sweeping), baseline profiling (valgrind, gprof, etc), and compression parallelization.*

+*First, I managed to get list management improvements made without adding excessive complexity.
+The majority of the optimization was found in list__sweep() and list__restore().
+Buffers are no longer copied; they are federated, processed, and reassigned.
+Furthermore, operating in batches allowed for increased performance due to (I'm guessing here) better cache-locality in the CPU.
+In a 5 minute test with a fixed ratio of 1% (virtually everything in the offload list) we went from 4,700 acquisitions/sec to 56,200 per sec.*

+*Second, I did the first round of profiling with valgrind and gprof.
+There were several leaks in the io scanning which didn't surprise me.
+Those and others were fixed.
+Call analysis helped fixed list__sweep() and others.
+SkiplistNodes aren't leaked, but they aren't tracked in BUFFER_OVERHEAD either... still torn on whether to append it.*

+*Finally, compression was so fast that parallizing it was tough.
+The mere management of a list for a queue to process was adding significant overhead compared to the actual LZ4 compress operations.
+Batching with an array and indexes solved this.
+A more intense compressor would have actually made this easier and aided in the apparent parallelization (using more CPUs at once).*

+*Several tests were also updated to make them accurate and functional again.*

+*This marks version 0.0.8*

 **[2015-12-11]**
 *Tyche now does the job I originally wanted it to do... read buffers and use a compressed offload-list.
 Hooray.*